jmcnamara/xlsxwriter.lua/dev/docs/source/workbook.rst

    :param sheetname: Optional worksheet name, defaults to Sheet1, etc.
    :rtype: A :ref:`worksheet <Worksheet>` object.

-The ``add_worksheet()`` method adds a new worksheet to a workbook:
+The ``add_worksheet()`` method adds a new worksheet to a workbook.

-At least one worksheet should be added to a new workbook: The :ref:`Worksheet <worksheet>` object is used to write data and configure a worksheet in the workbook:
+At least one worksheet should be added to a new workbook.
+The :ref:`Worksheet <worksheet>` object is used to write data and configure a worksheet in the workbook.

 The ``sheetname`` parameter is optional.
 If it is not specified the default Excel convention will be followed, i.e. Sheet1, Sheet2, etc.::